BorisTheBrave/sylves/docs/articles/concepts/indices.md

 > [!Note]
 > When you change the [bounds](bounds.md) of a grid, the indices will change too.
 Use `Cell` to ensure stability.

+You can use the [ravel modifier](../modifiers/ravelmodifier.md) to make the cell co-ordinates exactly match the indices.